Introduction of Polymers

 - Long chain linear or slightly branched molecules.

 - It becomes soft on heating and hard on cooling.

-- It’s intermolecular forces of attraction intermediate between elastomers and fibres.
+- Its intermolecular forces of attraction are intermediate between elastomers and fibers.

 - Weak intermolecular forces of attraction due to Weak Vander Waals force

-- Thermoplastic polymer prepared by the addition polymerization reaction.
+- The thermoplastic polymer is prepared by the addition polymerization reaction.

 - Low molecular weights.

 - Soluble in organic solvents.